 Traveling in Morocco can be quite intense.
 Tangier allows you to dip your toes and ease yourself in without diving straight into the chaos.
 Its a laid-back coastal city that feels a lot smaller than it is, especially when staying in the old medina.
 Being a big city, Tangier is a convenient hub for transport, with trains and buses running to destinations all over the country.
 Take your time getting your feet set in Tangier, and be sure to take advantage of Tangier’s food and nightlife scene.
 Once you delve deeper into Morocco, you might miss international cuisine and sipping on a cold beer.

-Where To Stay: Hostal Bayt Alice
+Where To Stay in Tangier: Hostal Bayt Alice

 Tangier to Tetouan: CTM Bus, 1 hour: $4 USD